-From the documentation, to communication and milestones, all should be predefined.
+From the documentation to communication and milestones, all should be predefined.
 Do apply a consistent and smooth agile methodology in the software development process.
-Cutting down operating cost is one of the prime reasons why companies choose outsourcing.
+Cutting down operating costs is one of the prime reasons why companies choose outsourcing.

 At the same time, failing to establish clear costs and benchmarks for an outsourcing project is the biggest disaster.

 Choosing the cheapest outsourcing provider is not the right way to increase savings.
 They often deliver substandard results in the form of low-quality code, project delays, or miscommunication.

 By compromising on the time zones benefits, companies make big mistakes in choosing the cheapest outsourcing providers.